-Council members shall serve up to two (2) year term and may be reappointed for one (1) additional consecutive term unless there are staff limitations that require longer terms or members are interested in serving additional terms.
+Council members shall serve a two- (2) year term and may be reappointed for one (1) additional consecutive term.
 Members may continue to serve until their successors have been appointed.
-Vacancies occurring for reasons other than expiration of terms shall be filled at the request of the appointed Chair by noticing the respective entity/agency so that an appointee can be identified for the remainder of the unexpired term.
+Vacancies occurring for reasons other than expiration of terms shall be filled at the request of the Chair by noticing the respective entity/agency so that an appointee can be identified for the remainder of the unexpired term.
 Appointees filling an unexpired term are eligible for appointment for two (2) additional full terms.